- It is used to treat HIV infection.

 - Give this drug with water, juice, skim milk, coffee, tea, or a light snack.
 Give 1 hour before or 2 hours after meals.

-- If giving this drug with ritonavir, give with meals or food.
+- If giving this drug with ritonavir, you may give it with food.

 - Have your child drink lots of noncaffeine liquids every day unless told to drink less liquid by your child’s doctor.